How to Write a Cover Letter: Your Guide to Standing Out in 2024

 When and Why to Write a Cover Letter

 You might be wondering if cover letters are still necessary in 2024.
 The short answer is yes.
 A well-written cover letter can set you apart, especially if a job receives hundreds of applications.
-If the job ad specifically asks for one or if you’re applying to a company with a traditional hiring process, a cover letter is essential.
-Even if it’s optional, it’s always worth the extra effort.
+If the job advert specifically asks for one or if you’re applying to a company with a traditional hiring process, a cover letter is essential.

 How to Write a Cover Letter (6 Steps)